Citadel of Pamplona

 The Citadel of Pamplona or The New Castle (in euskera, iruñeko zitadela; in Spanish, Ciudadela de Pamplona) is an old military renaissance fort, constructed between the 16th and 17th centuries in the city of Pamplona, the capital of the Navarre Community (Spain).
-At present a large part of the fort it is still standing in a public park with cultural activities taking place in its buildings.
+At present, a large part of the fort is still standing in a public park with cultural activities taking place in its buildings.

 In 2015, UNESCO's approval for the further development of the Camino de Santiago de Compostela in Spain (The Camino de Santiago de Compostela: The French Camino and the Caminos in the North of Spain), Spain sent "Retrospective Inventory – Associated Componenets" documentation to where the Pamplona Citadel is located at No. 180.

 Construction

 Philip II of Spain ordered his construction in 1571, following a plan for renovation and general reinforcement of the city walls.
-The engineer in charge of designing it was the military engineer Giacomo Palearo, who goes by the name "el Fratin", the viceroy of Navarra Vespasiano Gonzaga y Colonna also participated.
+The engineer in charge of designing it was the military engineer Giacomo Palearo, who goes by the name "el Fratin".
+The viceroy of Navarra, Vespasiano Gonzaga y Colonna, also participated.
 They devised a defensive system in line with the theory of the Italian Renaissance which had been put into practice shortly before in the city of Antwerp, with the citadel carried out by Francesco Paciotto, who also helped to construct Turin.

 It was an enclosure in the shape of five-pointed star.
-All the possible angles of attack were controlled from each point of the star shaped border.
-Two of the points were pointed towards the interior of the city to control that area, as stated in the documents at the time, the engineer Antonelli informed Philip II in 1569.
+All possible angles of attack were controlled from each point of the star-shaped border.
+Two of the points were angled towards the interior of the city to control that area, as stated in the documents at the time, the engineer Antonelli informed Philip II in 1569.
 "Pamplona is now more protected than a metropolis..
 It has to have a main castle, so that the memory of the natural king's governance remains … it's still necessary to secure with strength, against their wills..
 The work should serve to defend against the extrinsic danger, and also intrinsic."
 Do not forget that the Conquest of the Kingdom of Navarre had occurred, with incidents of reconquest with the active participation of its population.
 According to Alicia Cámara in the work of Muraria, the "Citadel should be understood as a way to dominate a city from which it was possible to expect a rebellion" and as the Venetian ambassador Contarini warned that "everyone in this kingdom have hatred for the Spanish and want their natural king Juan de Albret to return".

-The denominations of the bastions are: San Antón, el Real, Santa María, Santiago and Victoria.
+The denominations of the bastions are: San Antón, el Real, Santa María, Santiago, and Victoria.

 It can be concluded in 1645, even then it was reinforced with exterior "half moons" in 1685 and in the first half of the 18th century, which reinforced the defensive system.